BITTER / T-APT-17

 BITTER is a sophisticated, state-assessed cyber espionage actor that has maintained persistent operations since at least 2013.
 The group is tracked under multiple designations across vendors — Proofpoint calls it TA397, Tencent tracks it as APT-C-08, and it is also referred to as T-APT-17, Hazy Tiger, and Orange Yali.
 In June 2025, Proofpoint and Threatray published a joint two-part analysis assessing with high likelihood that TA397 operates on behalf of the Indian state, based on targeting patterns, infrastructure timestamps, and observed hands-on-keyboard activity timed to Indian Standard Time (IST) working hours.

 The group's hallmark is extreme selectivity.
 Rather than broad opportunistic campaigns, BITTER targets an exceedingly narrow subset of individuals within specific organizations — typically personnel in core positions with access to strategic intelligence, military documents, or critical infrastructure systems.
-This precision is supported by a steadily maturing custom malware ecosystem: the group has evolved from early commodity tools to purpose-built remote access trojans including BitterRAT, WmRAT, MiyaRAT, and BDarkRAT, with tooling that appears to remain under active development as of 2025.
+This precision is supported by a steadily maturing custom malware ecosystem: the group has evolved from early custom downloaders to purpose-built remote access trojans including BitterRAT, WmRAT, MiyaRAT, and BDarkRAT, with tooling that appears to remain under active development as of 2025.

 Infrastructure analysis provides a strong forensic fingerprint: domain registration, TLS certificate issuance via Let's Encrypt, and passive DNS timestamps consistently map to IST business hours.
 The group also shares tooling overlaps with other suspected India-aligned threat clusters, including Mysterious Elephant (APT-K-47) and Confucius, suggesting a broader shared infrastructure or development ecosystem within the same national intelligence apparatus.
+For comparison, similar multi-group ecosystem patterns are well-documented in Russian intelligence operations — see the profiles for APT28 / Fancy Bear and APT29 / Cozy Bear.

 On May 7, 2025 — during active military escalation between India and Pakistan under Operation Sindoor — EclecticIQ confirmed BITTER targeted Pakistan Telecommunication Company Limited (PTCL) workers via spear-phishing, delivering WmRAT.
 The campaign targeted 5G infrastructure engineers, DevOps specialists, project managers, and satellite communication experts.
 Stolen credentials from Pakistan's Counter Terrorism Department were used to lend credibility to the phishing emails, and the attack timing is assessed as deliberately opportunistic, exploiting the military conflict to maximize intelligence value.